wireservice/agate/docs/cookbook/modifying.rst

 Computing percent change
 ========================

-You could use :meth:`.Table.compute` to calculate percent change, however, for your convenience journalism has a builtin shortcut
+You could use a :class:`.Formula` to calculate percent change, however, for your convenience journalism has a builtin shortcut.
+For example, if your spreadsheet has a column with values for each month you could do:

 .. code-block:: python

-    new_table = table.percent_change('july', 'august', 'pct_change')
+    new_table = table.compute([

-This will compute the percent change between the :code:`july` and :code:`august` columns and put the result in a new :code:`pct_change` column in the resulting table.
+        ('july_change', PercentChange('july', 'august')
+        ('august_change', PercentChange('august', 'september')
+        ('september_change', PercentChange('september', 'october')
+    ])

 Rounding to two decimal places
 ==============================